mnylc/mnylc.github.io/_posts/jobs/2016-04-21-HOSPITAL-LIBRARY-SERVICES-PROGRAM-HLSP-MANAGER-PT-METROPOLITAN-NEW-YORK-LIBRARY-COUNCIL.markdown

 layout: post
 title:  "Hospital Library Services Program (HLSP) Manager (PT) - Metropolitan New York Library Council"
 date:   2016-04-21
 excerpt: "Located in New York City, the Metropolitan New York Library Council (METRO) is the largest of nine library councils in the state of New York, with METRO serving all of New York City and Westchester County.
-METRO aims to serve as a laboratory and experimental space for our growing membership, combining new developments in librarianship with emerging technologies drawn from parallel fields.
+METRO aims to serve as a laboratory and experimental space for our growing membership,..."

-The METRO Hospital Library Services Program (HLSP) supports the work of more than 45 hospital and medical center libraries in New York City and Westchester County.

-Reporting to the Deputy Director, the HLSP Manager is a part-time position that supports METRO in helping to develop, enhance, and improve the delivery of health-care information between member libraries and healthcare professionals.
-The HLSP manager is responsible for the strategic planning and  management of medical library services to HLSP members.

-This position requires the ability to travel to member locations throughout the Metropolitan New York region.
-METRO offers a flexible schedule and the ability to set your own hours.
-The position will be 8-10 hrs/wk and will pay $20/hour to start with the opportunity to grow the position over time.
-METRO is a fun and collaborative workplace full of energy and enthusiasm."
 tag: job
 ---